voedger/voedger/pkg/goutils/testingu/require/README.md

 # [require](https://pkg.go.dev/github.com/voedger/voedger/pkg/goutils/testingu/require) package

-The `require` package provides a set of functions to check

 The package `require` in addition to the [require](https://pkg.go.dev/github.com/stretchr/testify/require) package provides a set of functions for checking panic and errors.

 ## Check panic